helm/helm/docs/charts_tips_and_tricks.md

   password: sillyness
 ```

-You can add a helper like so:
+We then define our helper template as follows:
 ```
 {{- define "imagePullSecret" }}
 {{- printf "{\"auths\": {\"%s\": {\"auth\": \"%s\"}}}" .Values.imageCredentials.registry (printf "%s:%s" .Values.imageCredentials.username .Values.imageCredentials.password | b64enc) | b64enc }}
 {{- end }}
 ```

-And it can be used in a template like `pullsecret.tpl` like so:
+Finally, we use the helper template in a larger template to create the Secret manifest:
 ```
 apiVersion: v1
 kind: Secret